anshukumari181405/cointab/README.md

 ## Features
 List out the key features of your application.

-- Feature 1
+- Add a user
-- Feature 2
+- Post the user
-- Feature 3
+- Bulk post download in excel

 ## design decisions or assumptions
 List your design desissions & assumptions